 Non-Visible Pollutants

-Non-visible pollutants associated with a specific site or activity that can have a negative impact on water quality but cannot be seen though observation (for example: chlorine).
+Non-visible pollutants associated with a specific site or activity that can have a negative impact on water quality but cannot be seen though observation (e.g., chlorine).

-Non-detect

-Non-detect is a sample result represented by “ND” in which the concentration of the subject pollutant analyte is less than the method detection limit, and therefore not detectable by the laboratory method and/or equipment used.

-Numeric Action Level (NAL)
+Numeric Action Level

-A numeric action level (for example: a pH range, an Nephelometric Turbidity Units (NTU), or concentration) is a level that triggers a required evaluation of the effectiveness of best management practices implemented on the subject construction site, and the required implementation of additional corrective actions necessary to reduce the subject pollutant below the NAL.
-The NAL compliance location applies to each sample location and/or corresponding discharge location.
+A numeric action level (e.g., a pH range, turbidity value, or concentration) is a level that triggers a required evaluation of the effectiveness of best management practices implemented on the subject construction site, and the required implementation of additional corrective actions necessary to reduce the subject pollutant below the numeric action level.
+The numeric action level compliance location applies to each sample location and/or corresponding discharge location.

-Numeric Action Level (NAL) Exceedance
+Numeric Action Level Exceedance

-Non-TMDL NAL exceedance: An NAL exceedance occurs when the analytical result, for the numerical average of three samples taken during each day of a qualifying precipitation event at each sample and/or discharge location, exceeds an applicable NAL.
-An NAL exceedance is not a violation of this General Permit.
-A discharger failing to report and failing to modify implementation of its best management practices to prevent further NAL exceedance(s), is a violation of this General Permit.
+Non-TMDL numeric action level exceedance: A numeric action level exceedance occurs when the field reading for the one sample taken during each day of a qualifying precipitation event at each sample and/or discharge location, exceeds an applicable numeric action level.
+A numeric action level exceedance is not a violation of this General Permit.
+A discharger failing to report and failing to modify implementation of its best management practices to prevent further numeric action level exceedance(s), is a violation of this General Permit.

-TMDL-related NALs exceedance: A TMDL-related NAL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment H, that is above the concentration set forth in an applicable NAL.
-An NAL exceedance is not a violation of this General Permit, however, it is a violation when the discharger fails to report and respond to the NAL exceedance(s).
+TMDL-related numeric action level exceedance: A TMDL-related numeric action level exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in an applicable numeric action level.
+A numeric action level exceedance is not a violation of this General Permit; however, it is a violation when the discharger fails to report and respond to the numeric action level exceedance(s).

-Numeric Effluent Limitation (NEL)
+Numeric Effluent Limitation

-Numeric effluent limitation is a technology-based or water quality-based limit (for example: pH range, turbidity, or concentration) established for discharges covered under this General Permit.
-The NEL compliance location(s) applies to each sample and/or discharge location and at the point of discharge from an active treatment system if applicable.
+Numeric effluent limitation is a technology-based or water quality-based limit (e.g., pH range, turbidity value, or concentration) established for discharges covered under this General Permit.
+The numeric effluent limitation compliance location(s) applies to each sample and/or discharge location at the point of discharge from an active treatment system if applicable.

-Numeric Effluent Limitation (NEL) Exceedance
+Numeric Effluent Limitation Exceedance

-Active Treatment System NELs exceedance: An active treatment system NEL exceedance occurs when the analytical result for the samples taken during operation of an active treatment system exceeds an applicable NEL.
-An NEL exceedance is a violation of this General Permit and subject to mandatory minimum penalties.
+Active treatment system numeric effluent limitation exceedance: An active treatment system numeric effluent limitation exceedance occurs when the analytical result for the samples taken during operation of an active treatment system exceeds an applicable numeric effluent limitation.
+A numeric effluent limitation exceedance is a violation of this General Permit and subject to mandatory minimum penalties.

-TMDL-related NELs exceedance: A TMDL-related NEL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in an applicable NEL.
-Each NEL exceedance after the first instance is a violation of this General Permit and subject to minimum mandatory penalties.
+TMDL-related numeric effluent limitation exceedance: A TMDL-related numeric effluent limitation exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in an applicable numeric effluent limitation.
+Each numeric effluent limitation exceedance after the first instance is a violation of this General Permit and subject to mandatory minimum penalties.

 Passive Treatment

 Passive treatment is the application of natural or synthetic chemicals and products to reduce turbidity in discharges through coagulation and flocculation.
 Passive treatment does not rely on computerized, enclosed systems with pumps, filters, and real-time controls.
-Passive Treatment may include pumps where they are necessary to move water around the construction site.
-Passive treatment products are available in a variety of forms and may be land-applied for soil stabilization (e.g. bonded fiber matrixes, hydromulches) or water-applied for sediment removal (e.g. liquid treatment chemicals, powders, slow-releasing solid blocks/socks).
+Passive treatment may include pumps where they are necessary to move water around the construction site.
+Passive treatment products are available in a variety of forms and may be land-applied for soil stabilization (e.g., bonded fiber matrixes, hydromulches) or water-applied for sediment removal (e.g., liquid treatment chemicals, powders, slow-releasing solid blocks/socks).

 Permanent Control Measures